jctjavier/iovio-task-three/README.md

 1. Linux/Unix/Mac Terminal

 ## Instructions to run and view performance test
-1.
+1. You may either clone or copy the shellscript into your computer.

 a.
 Clone this project into your computer by using the following command:
 ```
 git clone https://github.com/jctjavier/iovio-task-three.git
 ```

 b.
 Alternatively, you can just copy **jctjavier_task3.sh** to your computer

 2. Open terminal

 3. Navigate into the folder where the shellscript file is.
 Example:
 ```
 cd iovio-task-three
 ```

 4. Ensure that the shellscript has proper permissions by running:
 ```
 sudo chmod +x jctjavier_task3.sh
 ```

-4. Run any of the following commands:
+5. Run any of the following commands:
 ```
 bash jctjavier_task3.sh
 ```